Combining Coiled Tubing and Snubbing for Enhancing Well Intervention Efficiency

 Well intervention operation

-Understanding Coiled Tubing and Snubbing
+What is Coiled Tubing and Snubbing

 Coiled tubing is an unbroken length of small-diameter pipe that is wound on a reel before being put into wells when under pressure.
 It is used extensively for cleaning outs and acidizing, fracturing and logging, without the requirement of killing the well.